Demystifying the model minority complex

 • Want a different perspective from the usual anthropocentric and strictly political discussions of power, privilege, and disadvantage

-Module 2: February 12, 19, 26, March 6
+Module 2: March 12, 19, 26, April 2

-bespoke payment plans available
+Bespoke payment plans available

 details